aquaproj/aquaproj.github.io/docs/comparison/asdf.md

 ### Support existing config files

 asdf supports for existing config files .nvmrc, .node-versions, .ruby-version for smooth migration.
-On the other hand, aqua doesn't support them.
+On the other hand, clivm doesn't support them.

 ### List up available tool versions

 asdf supports listing up available tool versions.
-On the other hand, aqua doesn't support the feature for now.
+On the other hand, clivm doesn't support the feature for now.

 ### Support Optional Scripts